INSM/INSM-Template-API/README.md

 _IsPreviewItemEnabled_ - True if an item should be used as preview for the whole template.
 In this case PreviewItem must be defined

-_PreviewItem_ - Key of dataset item to use as preview.
+_PreviewItem_ - Key of dataset item id to use as preview.
 This must be a file.

 _Color_  -   Color as hex value with A,R,G and B.